-The George Pólya Prize in Mathematics, originally established in 1992, is awarded every four years for a significant contribution, as evidenced by a refereed publication, in an area of mathematics of interest to George Pólya not covered by the George Pólya Prize in Combinatorics or the George Pólya Prize for Mathematical Exposition.
+The George Pólya Prize in Mathematics, originally established in 1992, is awarded every four years for a significant contribution, as evidenced by a refereed publication, in an area of mathematics of interest to George Pólya not covered by the George Pólya Prize in Applied Combinatorics or the George Pólya Prize for Mathematical Exposition.
 Such areas include approximation theory, complex analysis, number theory, orthogonal polynomials, probability theory, and mathematical discovery and learning.
-The prize is broadly intended to recognize specific recent work.
 Prize committees may occasionally consider an award for cumulative work, but such awards should be rare.

 The prize committee will consist of a panel of five SIAM members appointed by the president.
 One of the members will be designated by the president as chair.
 Members of the prize committee must be appointed at least eighteen months before the prize award date.